rayenouerghui/mern-ecommerce/README.md

-# MERN E-commerce Project (Optimized)
+# MERN E-commerce Project

 ## Overview
+This MERN e-commerce app allows buyers to browse and purchase products while giving sellers and admins full control over the store.
-A scalable, secure e-commerce platform built with the MERN stack (MongoDB, Express.js, React, Node.js).
+It is a scalable, secure platform built with MongoDB, Express.js, React, and Node.js,
-**Deployed on AWS EC2 with Docker, Nginx, and HTTPS.**
+and is deployed on AWS EC2 using Docker, Nginx, and HTTPS.

 ## Features
 - Buyer: Browse categories, products, brands